armadaproject/armada/docs/scheduler.md

 Once activated, the scheduler assigns jobs to the cluster according to the following procedure.
 Initially, all queues are considered for scheduling:

 1. Select the queue furthest below its target resource usage.
 Denote this queue by Q.
-2. Select the highest-priority job from Q. Denote this job by J. If scheduling job J on the cluster would exceed any of the following, remove this queue from the scheduler and go to step 5.
+2. Select the highest-priority job from Q. Denote this job by J. If assigning J to the cluster would exceed any of the following, remove Q from the scheduler and go to step 4.
     * Cluster capacity.
     * Per-job resource quotas.
     * Per-queue resource quotas.
-3. Assign job J to the cluster.
-If the queue contains no more jobs, remove it from the scheduler.
+3. Assign J to the cluster.
+If the Q contains no more jobs, remove it from the scheduler.
 4. Repeat until the scheduler contains no more queues.

 ### Opportunistic scheduling algorithm